joaomarques90/Qlever-w3c-Benchmark/README.md

-To build the index, it currently uses the config on e2e/e2e-build-settings.json, which is:
+To build the required index for a test, it currently uses the config on e2e/e2e-build-settings.json, which is:

 {
   "num-triples-per-batch" : 40000,